kyberdrb/clean_pacman_cache_dir/README.md

         less "/tmp/before.log"

-1. Copy the path to the executable given by the build script, paste it again to the terminal and run it with elevated priviledges:
+1. Copy the path to the executable given by the build script, paste it again to the terminal and make a dry run first, only to see the list of packages and package files for different package versions, run the program without `sudo` as a regular user:

+        time ./cmake-build-release/clean_pacman_cache_dir

+    Then run it with elevated priviledges

         time sudo ./cmake-build-release/clean_pacman_cache_dir

-    For dry run, only to see the list of packages and package files for different package versions, run the program without `sudo` as a regular user:

-        time ./cmake-build-release/clean_pacman_cache_dir

     or just